scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_segment_fluo.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 59-71
+GENERATED FROM PYTHON SOURCE LINES 58-70

-There is a small peak at 60000 containing the nuclei.
+The histogram of DAPI values shows a small peak at 60000 containing the nuclei.
-Lets choose 50000 as a threshold for the segmentation function
+So, let us choose 50000 as a threshold for the segmentation method.

 We segment the image using the chosen threshold with :func:`squidpy.im.segment_img`.
 The argument ``image_id`` sets the image layer of img that should be segmented.
-Since we are segmenting the first channel, we will set ``channel_idx = 0``.
+Since we are segmenting the first channel, we will set ``channel_idx=0``.
 With the argument ``model_group`` we specify the model that we'd like to use for the segmentation.
 In our case this is ``"watershed"``.
 With ``kwargs`` we can provide keyword arguments to the segmentation model.
-For watershed, we need to set the threshold, ``thresh = 50000``, as determined above.
+For watershed, we need to set the threshold, ``thresh=50000``, as determined above.
-In addition, we can specify if the values greater or equal than the threshold should be in the mask (default) or if the values smaller to the threshold should be in the mask (``geq = False``).
+In addition, we can specify if the values greater or equal than the threshold should be in the mask (default) or if the values smaller to the threshold should be in the mask (``geq=False``).

 ..
-GENERATED FROM PYTHON SOURCE LINES 71-73
+GENERATED FROM PYTHON SOURCE LINES 70-72

 .. code-block:: default